- Sermon Notes

 - The picture is of a father who was attentive and aware when his son turned toward his fathers’ house.

 - A father who had his eyes on the horizon, a father who wasn’t concerned about what it cost, wasn’t concerned about his arrogance when he left and squandered his inheritance.

-- The father didn’t wait, didn’t run to him and set him straight, didn’t need an update.
+- The father didn’t wait, didn’t run to him and set him straight, didn’t need an update, and account of his whereabouts.
 He simply knew that his son was lost, but was now found, was dead and had come to life.

 Illus.
 Arms wide open.

 - Perhaps you have gone your own way… Perhaps you have wandered and squandered, unsure if there is a place for you in your Father’s house…I’m here to tell you, there is.